aecosmo/RADIOcat/README.md

 10. **Source Counts**
     `sourcecounts_corrections.ipynb` makes the corrections for **false detection rate, completeness, and visibility area**.
     `sourcecounts.ipynb` uses the corrections and estimate the source counts.
 It makes the source counts Table.
 It also plots the corrections and the source counts.
+11. **Extra**
+    `uvtracks.ipynb` 'uv'-coverage and PSF are in the notebook `PSFmatching_make_catalog.ipynb` makes catalogues before and after PSF matching.
+    `PSFmatching_matchsources.ipynb` crossmatches the sources compares from before and after PSF matching catalogues and compares fluxes.

 ---